 “The Pilates method of body conditioning reawakens and stimulates brain cells, stimulating further the functioning of the mind” – Joseph Hubertus Pilates

-In essence, Pilates is a form of low-impact exercise stat stresses muscular strength, flexibility and endurance and is mainly used to strengthen the core muscles of the abdomen, lower back, hips and thighs.
+Pilates exercises are practised worldwide by millions of people, whether they are physically fit or unfit.
+It is a form of low-impact exercise that stresses muscular strength, flexibility and endurance.
+Pilates is mainly used to strengthen the core muscles of the abdomen, lower back, hips and thighs.

-- Pilates involves deep, conscious and controlled inhalation through the nose and exhalation through the mouth.
-This improves overall blood circulation during exercise, helping the muscles to function optimally.
+- Breathing: a deep, conscious and controlled inhalation through the nose and exhalation through the mouth.
+This improves overall blood circulation and helps muscles to function optimally.

-- By focussing and becoming aware of each body movement, you promote the mind-body connection, and this connection lies at the very core of Pilates.
-When doing Pilates exercises, you must always be mindful of your physical movements and thoughts.
+- Concentration: by focusing and becoming aware of each body movement, you promote the mind-body connection, which lies at the very core of Pilates.

-- In Pilates it is always quality over quantity.
-You need to be mindful of your every movement and it needs to be controlled and precise in order to achieve positive results.
+- Control: every movement needs to be controlled and precise in order to achieve positive results (always quality over quantity).

-- At all times, Pilates demands good posture from head to toes.
-You must be aware of all the parts of your body when you are practicing Pilates, and it is especially important to be aware of the position of your spine, neck, pelvis and head in order to ensure correct technique and breathing.
+- Postural Alignment: good posture from head to toe.
+Be aware of the position of your spine, neck, pelvis and head in order to ensure correct technique and breathing.